 But this is just the start of their journey with us.
 We have the expertise to give each pet the support they need, both physically and emotionally, paving the way to their forever home.

-Wood Green’s centre is based in Godmanchester, Cambridgeshire.
-At 43 acres in size, it’s one of the largest rehoming centres in Europe, with accommodation, exercise, and training space, for 72 dogs, 123 cats, and over 200 small animals.
-We also have an on-site veterinary surgery including state-of-the-art X-ray and pathology machines.
-This enables us to give sick and injured pets the urgent treatment they need, before finding them a loving home.
+Our 43 acre site in Godmanchester, Cambridgeshire is one of the largest rehoming centres in Europe.
+It can accommodate, exercise, and train up to 72 dogs, 123 cats, and over 200 small animals.
+In 2022, a new Cat Care Centre will open to provide even more capacity.
+In addition, a state of the art on-site veterinary surgery gives sick or injured pets the treatment they need, before finding them a loving home.

 We have a passionate team of over 200 volunteer fosterers on hand to give temporary homes to our pets.
 For animals who are especially vulnerable or struggle with life at our centre, this extra comfort and undivided attention can do the world of good.Find out more